tweag/timestats/README.md

 # timestats

-This library implements time profiling by focusing on simplicity of use.
+This is a simple library for profiling time that can help when more sophisticated tools aren't available or needed.
 Most programs should be possible to analyze by instrumenting the code with a few calls and then building and running the application as usual.

 This library associates fragments of a program with labels, and measures the execution time of these fragments using the function